RULEBOOK

 3.10 - Post-Race Penalties

-- All rules and procedures regarding contact with other cars, will be enforced for 1 full lap after the checkered flag.
+• All rules remain in effect for one full lap after the checkered flag.

 3.11 - Black Flags

-- If a driver believes a black flag is unwarranted, drivers should let an admin know as soon as possible and notify them what the penalty was for, and the admin will assess the situation to see if it was unwarranted.
+• Drivers who believe a black flag was unwarranted should notify an admin as soon as possible, including what the penalty was for.
+Admins will assess the situation to determine if the penalty was unwarranted.

-- A couple examples of unwarranted black flags that may be cleared, include things such as spinning onto pit road (receiving a speeding penalty as a result), or for passing under yellow if a wrecked car doesn’t catch the field in time before pitting.
-Other situations may be deemed unwarranted by admins and will be cleared.
+• Examples of black flags that may be cleared include: spinning onto pit road (receiving a speeding penalty) or passing under yellow if a wrecked car doesn’t catch the field before pitting.
+Other cases may also be cleared at admin discretion.

 3.12 - Lucky Dog / Wave Around

-- All Lucky Dogs are handled by the iRacing service to let one driver get a lap back during each caution. iRacing’s system will determine the Lucky Dog driver.
-If iRacing does not issue a Lucky Dog, we will not manually give out any Lucky Dogs.
+• Lucky Dogs are managed by the iRacing system, which determines the driver who gets a lap back during each caution.
+If iRacing does not issue a Lucky Dog, no manual Lucky Dogs will be given.

-- Exception: In events where caution laps do not count, admins may give manual Lucky Dogs.
+• Exception: In events where caution laps do not count, admins may issue manual Lucky Dogs.

-- Lucky Dog drivers will be instructed to pass the field on the right side and all other drivers are required to move to the inside lane of the track to allow them to get their lap back in a safe manner.
+• Lucky Dog drivers will pass on the right side, and all other drivers must move to the inside lane to allow a safe pass.

-- During a caution, or during a pit stop cycle, it is common for cars at the back of the pack to get “trapped” and be lined up behind the pace car, but in front of the leaders.
-These cars will receive a wave around to pass the pace car at the one-to-green notification, and will rejoin the tail of the field.
+• During a caution or pit stop cycle, cars trapped behind the pace car but ahead of the leaders may receive a wave around to pass the pace car at the one-to-green notification and rejoin at the tail of the field.

-- If a driver is in a position to get a wave around, but is receiving an EOL penalty (for example from claiming a caution), they should notify admins so they can get the wave around prior to the EOL so they don’t lose a lap in the process.
+• Drivers eligible for a wave around, who have an EOL penalty (for example from claiming a caution), should notify admins so the wave around can be applied prior to the EOL, ensuring they do not lose a lap.

 3.13 - Pit Road Etiquette